 Prosocial - We value designs that create public goods over profit.
-Profit is not bad, on the contrary, it is critical towards our goal of creating a regenerative economy that supports the Token Engineering community, but providing services to support the TE community is more important than making a profit.
+Profit is not bad in and of itself, but providing services to support the TE community is more important.
+Indeed, profit is critical for our goal of creating a regenerative economy that supports the token engineering community.

 Safety - Everyone should feel safe to be, interact and express their opinions and contributions free from any malicious reaction.

-Resilience - We ask members of this community to communicate openly and to make an effort to maintain alignment with the TEC vision, mission and values.
+Resilience - We ask members of this community to communicate openly and to make an effort to maintain alignment with the TEC Mission, Vision and Values.
 If conflicts arise, we expect members to act peacefully towards a resolution and the restoration of harmony and efficiency.
-If needed, Loie from the Commons Stack can facilitate a conflict resolution process.
+If needed, the Commons Stack can aid in facilitating a conflict resolution process.

-We encourage our members to be radically open source, non-hierarchical, creative, transparent in their intentions and accountable for their actions:
+We encourage our members to be radically open source, non-hierarchical, creative and transparent in their intentions and accountable for their actions:

 Open source - Ideas are meant to be shared.
 We default to using GPLv3 and Creative Commons with attribution licensing on our work, but we accept all open source licenses.

-We are value driven, (not profit driven) and will strive to support token engineering projects that appreciate the value of public goods and ethical, inclusive economic systems.
+We are value not profit driven and will strive to support token engineering projects that appreciate the worth of public goods and ethical, inclusive economic systems.

-Value Driven - we encourage members to support the TE field more so than the opportunity for token values to rise
+Value driven - we encourage members to support the token engineering field more so than the opportunity for token values to rise.

-Token Engineering projects - organized action towards designing sustainable cripto economic systems
+Token engineering projects - We organize action towards designing sustainable crypto economic systems.

-Examples of behaviour that contribute to creating a positive community environment include:
+Examples of behavior that contribute to creating a positive community environment include:

 Using welcoming and inclusive language